Murdo-C/captainmurdo.github.io/work.md

 ## Customer Experience & Service Design

-### Service Design & Customer Experience Development #### Financial Services
+### Service Design & Customer Experience Development #### Global Forex, CFD, and Cryptocurrency Broker
-Product Owner for a reimagined derivatives and forex trading platform.
-I led the design of the future state customer experience, meeting regulatory requirements across three key markets, and delivered a comprehensive set of business and technology requirements to inform vendor selection.
+As product owner for a reimagined derivatives and forex trading platform, I led the design of the future state customer experience.
+This included compliance with regulatory requirements across three key markets and a comprehensive set of business and technology requirements to inform vendor selection.

 To develop and communicate the future state design, I used proposition concepts cards, detailed user flows for seven core journeys, and wireframes for the digital experience.
 The work drove alignment across executive level stakeholders and shaped vendor qualification by ensuring their platforms were able to deliver our ambitious design.

 ### User Research & Service Design
 #### Devolved Government